yokaiAG/social-platform-model/README.md

 # social-platform-model
-This is a repository that contains analysis of social platoform models.
+This is a repository that contains analysis of social platform models.